intelxai/EXT_libjpeg-9e/README.md

 functionality of the package as a library.
 For this purpose, consult libjpeg.txt and example.c

 Note that example.c requires "jconfig.h" which is not part of the package and is generated generated automatically by configure.
-See jconfig.doc for explanations.
+See jconfig.txt from this repository for explanations.

 Have fun.